Stiegl ~ Paracelsus Zwickl, Unfiltered Lager 5%, 16.9 oz ~ $8

 Urban Chestnut ~ Schlossturm, Altbier 5.2%, 12 oz ~ $6

 This low ABV session Altbier from St. Louis is a delicious representation of the style.
 It pour a deep copper, with good lacing, and balanced flavors of mild malt, caramel, carob, and a dry bitter finish.

 J.K.
 Scrumpy ~ Farmhouse Cider 6%, 5 oz ~ $5 or 22 oz ~ $16

+This organic Michigan cider is slightly sweet with nice tannins and hints of clove, cinnamon, maple syrup, vanilla, and plum.
 One of the best domestic seasonal ciders available.
-Try it by the glass or have the whole bottle.
+Try it by the glass or the bottle.